-JAM is a creative community for kids to learn new skills, share their projects, and meet other kids who share their passions.
+JAM is a creative community for kids (17 years and younger) to learn new skills, share their projects, and meet other kids who share their passions.
 We need your help to make JAM a place where all kids feel safe, welcome, and inspired to be awesome!
 When you sign up for JAM, you agree to honor the following Guidelines:

 Be original: Share your own awesome stuff (no copying, please)!